FreunzWa/FW_sync/commerce/macroeconomics/macroeconomics_terms.md

 - aggregate demand (aka domestic final demand)
-    + total demand for final goods and services in economy @point in time. specifies amounts of goods purchased at all possible price levels.
+    + total demand for final goods and services in economy @point in time.

 - deficit spending
     + the amount by which the spending exceeds reenue over a period of time.